 - Section 12 of the proposed Bill, states that every Central Government employee shall submit an undertaking, pledging that they will not procreate more than two children.
 Additionally, in case of violation of this norm it will lead to dismissal of employee.

-Constitutional Validity of the Bill
+Constitutional Validity of the POPULATION CONTROL BILL, 2020

 Article 14 of Constitution of India guarantees Right to Equality.
 The Article ensures that no citizen of India is denied equality before law or equal protection of law by the State within the Indian Territory.